The Meeting (The Office): Synopsis

 Later, Dwight and Toby head to the warehouse to apologize.
 There Dwight sees that employees are misusing a lift as an elevator and a railing at the top of the stairs was replaced, and deduces that Darryl injured himself on the lift and made up the ladder story since he would not receive workers' comp for an injury incurred through misuse of equipment.
 Darryl admits this, and says if they report him for his falsified complaint, he will retaliate by filing a complaint for sexual harassment against his sister.
 Dwight is not swayed by the threat, and Toby tries to convince them to make peace.
 Later, Toby, with a bruised forehead, explains that the three of them "worked it out" that Darryl and Dwight would both file complaints against each other and Toby would do all the paperwork.

-Pam Beesly (Jenna Fischer) and Jim's plan to keep their co-workers from attending their wedding on a Sunday in far-away Niagara Falls is foiled when Michael unilaterally announces the office will be closed on the Monday and Tuesday after the wedding date.
-Pam's next plan is to try and use passive-aggressive pitches to get the staffers to tell her they won't come, but this also fails: Kelly Kapoor (Mindy Kaling) says she will only go if Ryan Howard (B. J. Novak) goes, and Ryan says he will go so Pam checks off both Ryan and Kelly.
-Meredith Palmer (Kate Flannery) asks Pam to send her directions via text message on the morning of the wedding, and says she wants the fanciest meal there, unless there are ribs.
+Pam Beesly tells the camera that she and Jim deliberately scheduled their wedding for a weekend in Niagara Falls so their co-workers wouldn't be able to attend, but then relates unhappily that Michael unilaterally announced the office will be closed on the Friday and Monday either side of the wedding date.
+Pam's next plan is to try and use passive-aggressive "you can skip our wedding if you want (hint)" to get the staffers to not attend, but this also fails: Kelly Kapoor says she will only go if Ryan Howard goes, and Ryan says he will go so Pam checks off both Ryan and Kelly.
+Meredith Palmer asks Pam to send her directions via text message on the morning of the wedding, and says she wants the fanciest meal there, unless there are ribs.
 Pam finally resigns herself to having her co-workers attend.

 Jim tells Michael that he suspects he talked David out of giving him the promotion.
 Michael denies this, so Jim pressures him to call David back and switches the phone to speaker mode as soon as David picks up.
 The ensuing conversation confirms Jim's suspicions, and he becomes upset that Michael sabotaged him.
 When Michael tries to apologize, David calls Michael back and proposes that Michael and Jim be co-managers of the Scranton branch, with Michael handling clients and Jim handling day-to-day operations.
 Michael and Jim accept the offer and announce it to the rest of the office.
 Dwight is shown screaming in anger and astonishment.